 Max Generation 2 comes built-in with a new safety feature we call Safety Intents.
 Safety Intents deploy Max's next-generation semantic index.
 With Safety Intents, Max will now review every message you send in real-time, and will recognise if an owner is asking about a question that may harm their dog, even if the question is phrased very vaguely or politely.
-When these safety intents are triggered, Max will always act in the dog's best interests, according to the safety constitution we've set forth in the 2nd generation of Max.

-Our next generation Foundational Safety Framework now makes it possible for Max distinguish between situations where Emergency Guidance should be triggered, where Safety Intents should be triggered, and when neither of those safety responses should be triggered.
-This FSF was developed on the foundations of our learnings from the 1st generation of Max.
+When these safety intents are triggered, Max will always act in the dog's best interests, according to the safety constitution we've set forth in the 2nd generation of Max, and will refuse to answer.
+Our all-new Foundational Safety Framework now makes it possible for Max distinguish between situations where Emergency Guidance should be triggered, where Safety Intents should be triggered, and when neither of those safety responses should be triggered.